operatingops/simple_style/SIMPLE_STYLE.md

 Welcome!
 We'd love for you to contribute, and we want you to be you while you do it.

-This is a shared project so we need a thin layer of style rules to keep the code easy to use.
-Just like textbooks use either Metric or Imperial units, but not both, we need enough consistency that we're not all running around calculating how many millimeters are in 7/16ths of an inch.
+We need some style rules to keep our code easy to use.
+Just like textbooks use either Metric or Imperial units, but not both, we need enough structure that we don't all run around calculating how many millimeters are in 7/16ths of an inch.

+We'll keep it simple. 😎

-## Principle
+## The Principle

 Simple Style is about making code usable.
 Some choices don't effect usability.
 Here's an example: